Forest & Land Management

 Compared to the U.S., most of the world relies on far less specialized and even smaller environmental protection forces.
 Global forestry crime is widespread.
 Massive areas are illegally clear-cut each day.
 Nations are rapidly losing potential revenue streams while ecosystems are destroyed, amounting to a leading cause of climate change.
 According to the United Nations, deforestation is the largest source of carbon emissions.

-For land managers who struggle to effectively police and monitor vast areas, Outland Analytics provides instant alerts of timber theft and off-road vehicle use.
+For land managers who struggle to effectively monitor vast areas, Outland Analytics provides instant alerts of illegal logging.